Frequently Asked Eligibility and Rental Questions for Rossland Yards

 19. Q. How long would I need to wait for a unit to become available?

-A. The anticipated occupancy of the building will be June or July 2023.
+A. The anticipated occupancy of the building will be September 2023.

 20. Q. How do I apply for Rossland Yards housing?